Spectroscopy: An Introduction to Analytical Techniques in Chemistry

 Applications

-Spectroscopy has a wide variety of applications in chemistry including:
+Spectroscopy has broad applications in chemistry, including:

 - Identification of unknown compounds

-- Characterisation of new compounds
+- Characterization of new compounds

 - Study of reaction mechanisms